Today in my colour review vlog, I’m diving into the calming hue that is, Sea Salt by Sherwin Williams, SW 6204.

 But know this: I am not scientific about colour.

-I do not concern myself with the LRV of a paint colour and in the past 7 years of having my Interior Decorating business and doing many colour consultations, it’s never come back to bite me in the you know what.
+I do not concern myself with the LRV of a paint colour.
+Since starting my Interior Decorating business in 2011 and doing many colour consultations, it’s never come back to bite me in the you know what.

 All of my large boards have been painted in a matt finish and if you are interested in knowing where to get these boards, I’ll share a link to them at the end of the post.